Maplewoodstock Attendee Survey

-Maplewoodstock 2020 postponed
+Maplewoodstock 2020 canceled

 Thanks to all the people who came out for our 2019 festival: musicians, vendors, volunteers, attendees, public safety and public works crews, etc. The nine-member Maplewoodstock Organizing Committee will be taking a few days off to recover before starting planning our 2020 event.